geneontology/neo/README.md

 # Noctua Entity Ontology

-This repository contains classes required by Noctua/Minerva for representing entities that are subject of 'enabled by' relations, and similar molecular relationships.
+This repository contains classes required by Noctua/Minerva for representing entities that are object of 'enabled by' relations, and similar molecular relationships.
 This includes:

  * genes